dfinity/portal/docs/developer-docs/backend/rust/rust-optimize.md

     The Rust tool chain must be at version 1.46.0, or later.

--   You have downloaded and installed the DFINITY Canister Software Development Kit (SDK) package as described in [Download and install](/tutorials/01_deploy_sample_app.md).
+-   You have downloaded and installed the DFINITY Canister Software Development Kit (SDK) package as described in [Installing the SDK](/developer-docs/setup/install/index.mdx).

 -   You have `cmake` installed.
 For example, use Homebrew with the following command: